AutoResearch/autora/docs/contribute/experiment-runner-module.md

 cookiecutter https://github.com/AutoResearch/autora-template-cookiecutter
 ```

 Make sure to select the `experiment runner` option when prompted.
-If you want to design a tool to recruit participants, you may choose the option `recruitment manager`.
-If you want to design a tool to conduct experiments you may choose the option `experimentation manager`.
+If you want to design a tool to recruit participants, choose the `recruitment manager` option.
+If you want to design a tool to conduct experiments, choose the `experimentation manager` option.
 You can also design a custom tool and name it yourself.
-You can skip all other prompts pertaining to other modules
+You can skip all prompts pertaining to other modules
 (e.g., experimentalists) by pressing enter.

 ## Implementation